Chapter Summary: How to behave in the home and in the church so that spouses will come to God and believers be happy.

 -

 Prioritize honoring your wife, or your prayers will be hindered.
-Especially if she is a believer, you are fellow believers together, giving a reason to honor her even more!
 If you are willingly neglecting your marriage or disrespecting your wife, your prayers will not be heard like they could be.

 Verses 8-9